dell/omnia/docs/source/InstallationGuides/RunningInit/index.rst

 .. note::
-    * If SeLinux is not disabled, it will be disabled by the script and the user will be prompted to reboot the control plane.
+    * If SELinux is not disabled, it will be disabled by the script and the user will be prompted to reboot the control plane.